 Collaborative Family Law

 Couples may choose to engage in Collaborative Practice by signing a contract that affirms their mutual desire to end their marriage in a collaborative manner.
-Their lawyers also sign this agreement as do other professionals involved in the process.
+Their lawyers sign this agreement along with other professionals involved in the process.
 An underlying principle of such an agreement is the knowledge that, should the Collaborative Process break down and prove ineffective, the professionals will cease to be involved in the couple’s court-based divorce.